nanomq/nanomq/docs/en_US/quick-start/quick-start.md

 docker run -d --name nanomq -p 1883:1883 -p 8083:8083 -p 8883:8883 emqx/nanomq:latest
 ```

-For more information about NanoMQ official docker image, see [Docker Hub - nanomq](https://hub.docker.com/r/emqx/nanomq)
+For more information about NanoMQ official Docker image, see [Docker Hub - nanomq](https://hub.docker.com/r/emqx/nanomq)

 ## Experience the NanoMQ Services

-Now the NanoMQ is started with docker, exposing ports1883, 8083, and 8883 for MQTT traffic, MQTT over WebSockets, and MQTT over SSL/TLS for secure communication respectively.
+Now the NanoMQ is started with Docker, exposing ports1883, 8083, and 8883 for MQTT traffic, MQTT over WebSockets, and MQTT over SSL/TLS for secure communication respectively.
 This section guides you through how to use the MQTTX client tool to experience the messaging services.

 ### Setup the MQTTX Client